AdguardTeam/KnowledgeBase/docs/general/license/cancel-refund.md

 ## How to cancel a subscription

 The subscription can be canceled in your AdGuard account.
-To cancel your subscription,
+To cancel your subscription:

  1. Go to your [AdGuard account](https://my.adguard.com/)
  2. Go to **Licenses** tab